apache/shenyu-website/content/en/projects/soul/register-center-design/index.md

 ```

-Consul register client will save data to consul when soul client is started.
+Consul register client will save data to consul when shenyu client is started.

 Consul register server will keep watching the change of data node.